HailHide/ubuntu-swapfile/README.md

 sudo curl -sSf https://raw.githubusercontent.com/HailHide/ubuntu-swapfile/main/swap.sh | bash
 ```

+note : doing this have security flaws in case of host or publishing account compromision, but is convinient.

 ## check result :

 Use **htop** system monitoring utility (included in script) to check swap in mem. tab you should see a 2G swap.